LayrTeam/Engineering-Career-Framework/README.md

 Our mission is to create the very best technology enabled experience possible for our those that use our software.
 That means constantly improving our software, tooling, processes, culture, and team members.
 We encourage you to use this document to plan out that journey for yourself.

-We expect that the Layr Engineering Ladders will change over time as the landscape of software engineering changes.
-We encourage all team members to submit pull requests to make the Layr Engineering Ladders better serve our customers with the very best experience possible.
+We expect that the Layr Engineering Career Framework will change over time as the landscape of software engineering changes.
+We encourage all team members to submit pull requests to make the Layr Engineering Career Framework better serve our customers with the very best experience possible.

  There are a number of different dimensions at play in that work together to create a great, high value experience for our customers.
 The framework heavily relies on role level responsibilities for the different systems necessary to deliver value to our customers.
 To help you visualize the dimensions of these systems and the degree to which each level impacts that system, we rely heavily on radar charts: